 The establishment of the SBRF is in addition to other steps the City is taking in consultation with--and at the direction of--County of San Diego public health officials to help people affected by and prevent the spread of the global pandemic known as COVID-19.

 On March 18, 2020, Mayor Kevin L. Faulconer unveiled and outlined the City's economic relief package that reduces fees, provides certainty and offers support to local employers.
 (Read the full press release.)

 “Businesses are following public health orders, and we recognize this has an impact.
 This relief effort is about restoring some balance to the current situation,” Mayor Faulconer said.
 “San Diego businesses are making a necessary sacrifice while bearing a tremendous burden as they comply with these orders.
 We’re taking aggressive action today to help businesses stay afloat and continue to pay as many employees as possible.”

 SBDC can help with applying for relief, guiding you through available resources and assisting with cash flow concerns, supply-chain interruptions, workforce capacity, insurance coverage and more--all at no cost.
-To register for free SDBC one-on-one business counseling, visit here.
+Register for free SDBC one-on-one business counseling.

 Additionally, please consider the following federal and state resources listed below.
 We will continue to update resources as they become available.

 - CARES Act (Coronavirus Air, Relief and Economic Security Act) addresses the economic impact of COVID-19 19 and dedicates $350 billion towards small businesses.
 This federal stimulus act was signed into law on March 27, 2020 and enhances the Economic Injury Disaster Loan (EIDL) program and created the Paycheck Protection Plan.
 Learn more.